 There are many local, state, and federal laws, which pertain to the illegal consumption, use, and distribution of alcohol and other drugs.
-The consequences of illegal use of these substances could result in a criminal record that may have a devastating effect on your educational plans and career pursuits.
-Review this synopsis of local, state, and federal alcohol and other drug laws.
-You may be surprised to learn the penalties for alcohol and other drug offenses.
-This information does not constitute legal advice.
-For additional information or legal advice, refer to the appropriate statutes, and/or consult with an attorney.
+The consequence of illegal use of these substances could result in a criminal record that may have devastating effect on your educational plans and career.
 You may report illegal drug activity through Tech Crime Stoppers at 257-4018.
 Please help us provide a safe educational environment.